The Danger of Disordered Romance

 Sex in the Kingdom

 For sexual intimacy to support human flourishing, it must align with God’s design for the sexes through the saving grace of the gospel.
 In Genesis 2, God made men and women in-part for the purpose of life-giving sexual intimacy.
 Jesus reaffirmed the Genesis mandate in Matthew 19:4-6 and condemned adultery.
-While marriage certainly fosters procreation, it also should foster spiritual growth of the husband and of the wife for it is based on expressions of selflessness.
+While marriage certainly fosters procreation, it also should foster the spiritual growth of the husband and of the wife for it is based on expressions of selflessness.
 Theologian John McArthur writes, “The two key attitudes in a successful marriage are self-denial and self-giving, both of which are contrary to human nature but made possible to those who trust in God through Jesus.”
 The husband is to love his wife “as Christ loved the church and gave himself up for her (Eph 5:25).”
 The wife is to humbly support her husband, affirming his leadership (Eph 5:22,33).
 Admittedly neither spouse will perfectly reflect Christ.
-But in these moments of failure, the beauty of mercy and meekness cemented in the marriage covenant shine as each spouse both asks for and extends forgiveness to the other.
+But even failure highlights Jesus for a spouses sin give their beloved an opportunity to displays the glories of mercy and forgiveness that uphold their marital union.
 In this context of selflessness, sexuality flourishes (1 Cor 7:3).
-Both the husband and the wife enter intimacy to express their love for the other.
-In-turn, they discover the fulfillment of selfless love.
-Sex becomes the most intimate expression of the ethic of the kingdom of heaven which states, “So whatever you wish that others would do to you, do also to them (Matt 7;12).”
+Both the husband and the wife enter intimacy to express and experience selflessness.
+In-turn, they discover the fulfillment of love.
+Sex becomes the most intimate expression of the kingdom ethic which states, “So whatever you wish that others would do to you, do also to them (Matt 712).”

 Sex Outside Marriage